BoulderCounty/rcv-rla/README.md

     cd /rcv-data/bccr
     irvaudit -rep_ballots RAIRE.txt -r 0.05 -agap 0.0 -alglog -simlog -json bc-assertions.json
     ```
+- [ ] 5.4.3.
+Leave this shell open, you will use it later in the process to backup contest data.

 ### 5.5.
 Generate the Manifest Card Count
 - [ ] 5.5.1.
 Open the manifest.xlsx file that you should have placed in c:\rcv-data\bccr